A New Family of Regression Models for $[0,1]$ Outcome Data: Expanding the Palette: The Tilting Power Distribution

-where $f_1$ is given by \eqref{eq:newDist}.
-Here $0<\theta<1$ is the mixing weight where the beta component ($f_2$) dominates as $\theta$ increases.
-The indicator functions $I(\cdot)$ in $f_2$ ensure $f_2$ is zero at an endpoint \citep{hahn21} which is viable here due to the presence of $f_1$ with positive density.
-Clearly
+where $0<\theta<1$ is the mixing weight and $f_2$ is the beta component.
+The indicator functions in $f_2$ ensure $f_2$ is zero at an endpoint which is viable here due to the presence of $f_1$ with positive density.
+Then for \eqref{eq:tiltingpowerbetadist}